 web_reg_save_param("c_custID", "LB/BIN/DIG/ALNUMIC=customerID=", "RB/BIN/DIG/ALNUMIC=;", "Ord=1", "SaveOffset=2", "SaveLen=8", "NotFound=ERROR", "Search=Body", "RelFrameId=1", "IgnoreRedirections=Yes", LAST);

-How to use web_reg_save_param function in the script?
+How to use the web_reg_save_param function in the script?

 - Identify the dynamic value in the script (How?)

-- Locate the cursor before the request which has dynamic value in the response.
+- Locate the cursor before the request which has a dynamic value in the response.

 - Right click -> Insert -> New Step -> Steps Toolbox -> (Search for keyword) web_reg_save_param -> (Double Click on) web_reg_save_param -> ‘Save Data to a Parameter’ window will open -> Provide the required input and press Ok.